Academic Advising and Career Education (AACE)

 Pacific Islander Asian American (PIAA) Program

 The Pacific Islander Asian American (PIAA) Program aims to validate and develop students while cultivating a space that provides them a sense of belonging to further navigate their personal, academic, and professional journeys.
 Rooted in culture, community, and bridge-building, the PIAA Program provides an academic support environment that recognizes and celebrates Pacific Islander and Asian American identities and experiences in an inclusive context.
+The PIAA Program is open to undergraduate first-year, transfer, and continuing students at Cal State East Bay.

 Peer Academic Coaching Program (PAC)